PEARL

 Deliverables

-• Refinement of the chemical risk assessment for cathodic protection element in water column considering cumulative inputs from OWF and other anthropic activities
+- Refinement of the Predicted Environmental Concentrations of elements release in the water column by cathodic protection considering inputs from OWF and other anthropic activities

-• Identification of chemicals specific to GACP and ICCP systems for water, sediment and biota matrices that could be used as tracers of OWF activities
+- Definition of chemical specific to the discharges of OWF for water, sediment and biota matrices that could be used as tracers of OWF activities

 Ressources